- Bending, thickness

 The molecular tools needed for bending a membrane are recruited to specific regions of the membrane.
 These microdomains may have specific lipid composition or a particular electric charge environment.
 Phosphoinositides (PIPs), mostly the PIP2 and PIP3, are lipids that contribute to the recruitment of proteins for bending the membrane.
 They are useful molecules because the electrical charge and molecular structure of their polar heads can be easily modified by chemical reactions.
 In this way, the properties of a particular membrane region may change when needed and recruit specific proteins.
 Phosphatidylserine is also able to initiate a microdomain for membrane bending when it is translocated from one monolayer to the other by flipasases.

 Lipid microdomains recruit proteins that effectively bend the membrane.
-There are specialized proteins in this role.
+There are specialized proteins in this role (Figure 6).
 BAR-domain proteins (Bin/amphyphysin/Rsv161) are one of them.
 Bending may be induced by two mechanisms: assembling of a curved scaffold of proteins that pull or push the membrane, and by inserting amino acid sequences among the lipids as a wedge.
 For example, caveolins cause membrane curvature to form caveloae, tetraspain force membranes to form tubules, ESCRT helps with vesicle formation inside endosomes to form multivesicular bodies.
 Actin is a strong membrane bending agent by actin filament polymerization that pushes the plasma membrane outward leading to cell expansions.
 Many proteins that can curve the plasma membrane also activate actin polymerization.

 There are other domains in membranes, physical domains, formed by molecules like transmembrane proteins.
-These areas show different membrane thickness because they contain proteins with longer hydrophobic amino acid sequences that get surrounded by lipids with longer fatty acid chains.
+These areas show different membrane thickness because they contain proteins with longer hydrophobic amino acid sequences that get surrounded by lipids with longer fatty acid chains (Figure 7).
 These proteins and lipids "feel" more comfortable when they are together since they fit properly their hydrophobic parts.
 They form membrane domains that exclude other molecules, either proteins or lipids, with shorter hydrophobic regions.